Blackburn Botha: Design

-In terms of its basic configuration, the Blackburn Botha was a twin-engined cantilever monoplane; the high-mounted wing was a deliberate design decision as to provide the best possible downwards view for its occupants.
-The pilot, which was seated in a relatively spacious and well-instrumented cabin at the front of the aircraft, had an exceptionally unobstructed forward-facing field of view, although the rearwards view was impinged upon by the placement of the engines.
+In basic configuration, the Blackburn Botha was a twin-engined cantilever monoplane; the high-mounted wing was a deliberate design decision, intended to provide the best possible downward view for its crew.
+The pilot, seated in a relatively spacious and well-instrumented cabin at the front of the aircraft, had an exceptionally unobstructed forward-facing field of view, although the rearwards view was restricted by the position of the engines.
 The navigator and wireless operator's positions were within a separate central cabin reached via an entrance door with a built-in stepladder on the starboard side of the fuselage.
-Crewmembers could move between their positions via a narrow gangway; the observer had to use this same passage to reach the prone bombing position in the aircraft's nose.
+Crew members could move between their positions via a narrow gangway; the observer had to use this passage to reach the prone bombing position in the aircraft's nose.
 The final crew member, the gunner, was positioned to the rear of the wing in an egg-shaped power-assisted turret on the upper fuselage.

-The forward fuselage was largely reminiscent of the Blackburn Skua, and had a flush-rivetted Alclad plated covering, while the rear portion of the fuselage was a metal skin over a tubular metal structure.
+The forward fuselage was reminiscent of the Blackburn Skua, and had a flush-riveted Alclad plated covering, while the rear portion of the fuselage was a metal skin over a tubular metal structure.
 Flight surfaces such as the rudder, elevator, and ailerons had fabric coverings.
-The center section of the wing housed the aircraft's three main fuel tanks, which normally had a combined maximum capacity of 435.75 gallons, but could be raised to 565.75 gallons for special operations.
-Hydraulically-actuated split flaps were present on the central section of the wing's trailing edge, while the balanced ailerons were fitted on the sharply-tapered outer wing panels.
-Both the fin and tailplane were unbraced cantilevers with stressed-skin construction.
+The centre section of the wing housed the three main fuel tanks, with a normal combined maximum capacity of 435.75 gallons; this could be increased to 565.75 gallons for special operations.
+Fuel tank selection was by a panel behind the cockpit, out of reach of the pilot, and where it was possible to accidentally select all tanks off, leading to engine failure a few minutes into the flight.
+This panel could not be reached by the pilot, and such a fuel starvation problem could not be cured in flight, when flown by a single ferry pilot.
+Hydraulically-actuated split flaps were present on the central section of the wing's trailing edge, while balanced ailerons were fitted on the sharply-tapered outer wing panels.
+The fin and tailplane were unbraced cantilevers with stressed-skin construction.

 The undercarriage consisted of two oleo-pneumatic legs that retracted rearwards into the nacelles, which were fitted with spring-loaded doors; hand-operated hydraulic brakes were fitted.
-As built, the Botha I was powered by a pair of Bristol Perseus X radial engines, which each drove a de Havilland Type 5/11 Hydromatic three-bladed constant-speed propeller.
-The engines, which were mounted onto the central section of the wing in wide-chord cowlings, were fitted with controllable cooling grills.
-There was a special cell in the fuselage could accommodate a single torpedo, a single 500lb bomb, or two 250lb bombs; additional bombs could be fitted on external bomb racks on the mainplane.
+As built, the Botha I was powered by a pair of Bristol Perseus X radial engines, each driving a de Havilland Type 5/11 Hydromatic three-bladed constant-speed propeller.
+The engines, mounted on the central section of the wing in wide-chord cowlings, were fitted with controllable cooling grills.
+A special cell in the fuselage could accommodate a single torpedo, a single 500lb bomb, or two 250lb bombs; additional bombs could be carried on external bomb racks on the mainplane.
 Other armaments included the pilot's forward-firing .303-inch Vickers machine gun and the twin Lewis guns installed in the turret.
-Comprehensive marine gear, including a collapsible dingy, was also provided.
+Comprehensive marine gear, including a collapsible dinghy, was also provided.